OpenCageData/python-opencage-geocoder/README.md

   --api-domain          API domain (default api.opencagedata.com) --optional-api-params
-                        Extra parameters for each request (e.g. language=fr,no_dedupe=1) --limit               Stop after this number of lines in the input --dry-run             Read the input file but no geocoding --no-progress         Display no progress bar
+                        Extra parameters for each request (e.g. language=fr,no_dedupe=1) --unordered           Allow the output lines to be in different order (can be faster) --limit               Stop after this number of lines in the input --dry-run             Read the input file but no geocoding --no-progress         Display no progress bar